sskonda/Transformer-Oriented-GPU-Streaming-Multiprocessor/README.md

 `always_comb` for combinational logic, nonblocking clocked assignments, parameter checks, controlled resets, and timing-aware reduction structures.

-WarpForge is maintained by Sanat Konda and released under the MIT License.
+This SM is maintained by Sanat Konda and released under the MIT License.